tedchain/tedchain-technology/README.md

 Ledger tree view
 ----------------

-The ledger tree view displays a visual representation of the :ref:`account hierarchy <account-hierarchy>`.
+The ledger tree view displays a visual representation of the `account hierarchy <account-hierarchy>`.
 The details of the record selected on the left will be showed on the right hand side.

 ![alt tag](https://i.imgur.com/XQa7sz6.png)

 Alias editor
 ------------

-The alias editor lets you configure :ref:`aliases <aliases>` for specific paths.
+The alias editor lets you configure `aliases <aliases>` for specific paths.
 After an alias has been set, it is possible to send funds to the alias directly using the ``@`` prefix.
 The wallet will automatically resolve the alias.

 Note: In the default permission layout, aliases can only be modified by an administrator.